artnoisenik/machinelee/docs/terms/machine-learning.md

 ML is not without its challenges.
 Issues like data privacy, bias in training data, and the need for large datasets for training are ongoing concerns in the field.

-## Conclusion

-Machine Learning represents a significant leap in the capabilities of AI.
-It’s an exciting field that combines data, statistics, and computer science to enable computers to learn and make decisions, driving advancements in various sectors.

 ### Further Reading

 For those interested in delving deeper into Machine Learning, the following resources are recommended: